-· in resort centre · 50m or 1 minute's walk to the Lechnerberg lift and nursery slopes · 150m or 2 minutes' walk to the Panorama Schaufelberg lift for Maiskogel · ski bus stop outside
+· in the resort centre · 1 minute's walk to the Lechnerberg lift and nursery slopes · 2 minutes' walk to the Panorama Schaufelberg lift · ski bus stop outside

 The Pension Bergheil has a strong reputation – built largely upon its excellent location and superb homely service.
-With the local free ski bus stop just outside, you’ll have no problems accessing the local Maiskogel lifts, up to the glacier or over to Zell am See’s ski area.
+The free ski bus stops just outside so you’ll have no problems accessing the local Maiskogel lifts, the glacier or the Zell am See ski area.
 Plus, being virtually in the centre of town, you’ve got all the conveniences pretty much on your doorstep – including restaurants, bars and ski shops.

 The Englacher family are your hosts at the Bergheil.
 They know a thing or two about great hospitality and they know Kaprun like the back of their hands.
 If you need a great recommendation for dinner or fun routes for the mountain then don’t hesitate to ask.

 The Bergheil has a refreshingly modern finish but it also stays true to its traditional roots.
-The rooms are a good size with enough storage space and are kept spotless.
+The rooms are a good size with enough storage space, and are kept spotless.
 Breakfast is a tasty spread of typical Austrian treats and eggs to start the day on the right note.
-The addition of free WiFi will help you keep in contact with home and let you share some photos to make all your friends jealous.

 · free WiFi · ski room with heated boot rack · breakfast lounge · sauna · discounted entry to the Tauern Spa complex

-All rooms have cable TV, telephone, safe and free WiFi and are non-smoking.
-Cots are available to hire, free of charge, upon request.
+All rooms have a cable TV, telephone, safe and free WiFi and are non-smoking.

-Twin Room (18m²) - sleeps 2-3: Austrian twin beds, single sofa bed when booked for three people, private shower, WC and balcony.
+Twin room (18m²) - sleeps 2-3: Austrian twin beds, single sofa bed when booked for three people, private shower or bath, WC and balcony.

-Single Room - sleeps 1: Single bed, private shower, WC and balcony.
+Single room - sleeps 1: Single bed, private shower or bath, WC and balcony.

 Austrian twin beds